-There’s plenty of articles out there full of tips and advice on how to write a great travel story.
+There’s plenty of articles on the net full of tips and advice on how to write a great travel story.
 I know because I’ve just done a Google search on the topic.
 But flip!
 They’re so convoluted that I don’t think I could write what they require.
 And besides, I read far too many boring travel articles that are full of the correct techniques.

-What’s lacking is the wow factor to cut above the rest.
+What’s lacking in most travel writing is the wow factor to cut above the rest.

 So here’s the good news!
 I’m going to give you 10 really easy tips on how to write a compelling travel story.